krmahadevan/microservices/README.md

 1. `istioctl dashboard jaeger` - Opens up the Jaegar UI
 2. `istioctl dashboard` - Tells you what other things you can open up.
+3. `minikube dashboard` - Opens up the Minikube dashboard which shows the internals of the k8s cluster.

 #### Namespaces